stuartpearce-hg/Hg-GenAI-Workshop/README.md

 Large codebases can suffer degraded performance when too much or too little context is made available to the LLM alongside prompt inputs.
 Adjusting the code retrieval parameters on line 41  **search_kwargs={"k": 20, "fetch_k": 50}** can improve LLM performance by ensuring sufficient context is provided but not too much to include unrelated code.

+**Agent tooling is under development**
+This tooling Uses CrewAI to orchestrate agent based resolution of tasks within a defined process Agents can utilise tools which require external setup for Github and Jira

+See https://python.langchain.com/docs/integrations/toolkits/github and https://python.langchain.com/docs/integrations/toolkits/jira for setup instructions